-Challenge number Detail of challenge 1 Of our disadvantaged pupils, 34% have special educational needs, 23% are looked after or previously looked after children and 34% have English as a second language.
-In addition, 45% come under two or more of these categories.
-2 35% of disadvantaged pupils in EYFS and KS1 have English as a second language and the majority of these children have limited exposure to English at home.
+Challenge number Detail of challenge 1 Of our disadvantaged pupils, 30% have special educational needs, 23% are looked after or previously looked after children and 33% have English as a second language.
+In addition, 58% come under two or more of these categories.
+2 46% of disadvantaged pupils in EYFS and KS1 have English as a second language and the majority of these children have limited exposure to English at home.
 3 Mobility in KS2.
-64% of our disadvantaged children are in KS2 and of those, 44% have joined the school in KS2.
-4 Pupils have been working remotely for a considerable time over the past two years, some being affected by class bubbles isolating and all bar the key workers being at home during lockdown This has resulted in significant knowledge gaps leading to pupils falling further behind age- related expectations, especially in Writing.
-5 Pupils basic emotional and social needs have been impacted by the pandemic and they may not be in a position to make accelerated progress
+68% of our disadvantaged children are in KS2 and of those, 44% have joined the school in KS2.
+4 Despite pupils being back in school full time for the last academic year, there are significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in Writing, since the two lockdowns and periods of remote learning.
+5 Pupils basic emotional and social needs have been impacted by the pandemic and we are observing a greater impact on pupils than first realised.
+This has meant that many may not be in a position to make accelerated progress, particularly pupils with SEN or who are previously looked after.